Bank of New South Wales building, Townsville: History

 With the threat of invasion of Australia by Japan during the early years of WWII, Townsville was selected as the supply base for the allied forces in the south west Pacific.
 By 1941 many buildings in the city had been requisitioned including the former Bank of New South Wales from the AMIEU.

 A detachment of Area Signals personnel established a telegraph, switchboard and dispatch rider service in the building prior to February 1942.
-For a short time after the attack on Pearl Harbour, Col North, Commander of the Townsville area, established his headquarters in the building along with the Signals Corp.
+For a short time after the attack on Pearl Harbor, Col North, Commander of the Townsville area, established his headquarters in the building along with the Signals Corp.
 During this period PMG style switchboards were installed and the communication centre connected to service units being established throughout the region.
 Telegraph facilities in the building were linked to Charters Towers and to units further west as well as to Victoria Barracks, Brisbane.
 Part of the first floor was also used as living quarters for the Area Signals Officer and Operations Officer.

 During this period, a concrete bunker was constructed at the rear of the property to house a cypher group who worked to decode Japanese messages.
 Pigeon lofts were also built in the yard to supply ships and aircraft with carrier pigeons.

 Towards the end of 1942 or early 1943, the switch installation became a security monitor of all telephone calls, both civil and military, emanating from North Queensland.
 About twenty AWAs manned the switch which was connected to the Security Monitoring Centre at Stuart, south of Townsville.
 The monitoring unit remained in the building until the end of the war.

 The AMIEU, located in Denham Street during the war, did not move into this building until about 1948.
 For the next three decades the AMIEU building became a bastion of the Labor movement in Townsville and North Queensland, with the building and surrounding area becoming a focus for workers seeking permits to work at the Ross River Meatworks, seeking social security in the Queensland Building diagonally opposite, and visiting the Tattersalls Hotel, across Wickham Street which was a favourite recreation venue for all those who lived and worked in the area.

 From the late 1940s until the early 1970s, the building was a hive of activity and the centre of labour issues for North Queensland.
 During this period. apart from the AMIEU, the Trades and Labour Council and the Seamen's Union operated at various times from offices on the first floor, and later the Communist Party had an office on the Wickham Street verandah.